flgoyens/flgoyens.github.io/_pages/research.md

 * IMA Conference on Numerical Linear Algebra and Optimization, Birmingham (UK) on June 28, 2018

-## Master thesis
+## Thesis
+* (PhD thesis, 2021) A Riemannian perspective on matrix recovery and constrained optimization
-* (2016) Quasi-Newton methods for nonsmooth Riemannian optimization (Advisers: P.-A. Absil, W. Huang)
+* (Master thesis, 2016) Quasi-Newton methods for nonsmooth Riemannian optimization (Advisers: P.-A. Absil, W. Huang)